neu-se/CS4530-Spring-2022/Assignments/project-overview.md

 * High level architecture: Describe the key components in your feature (or how your feature relates to the existing components of Covey.Town)
 * Work breakdown: Map your user stories to engineering tasks.
 Assign each task to a team member (or pair of team members), provide an estimate for how long each task will take, and schedule those stories into 2 week sprints.

-We will use the work breakdown and schedule as the basis for weekly check-ins with your team's TA.
+Your team will self-organize, as agile teams do and will use the work breakdown and schedule as the basis for weekly check-ins with your team's TA.

 The project plan assignment will be released by February 18th.

 ### Project Implementation and Documentation
+You will be assigned a mentor for your project who will work closely with you for the entire project.
+This will weekly meetings and regular sprint demos.
+Peer evaluation will also be used.
 Your final team deliverable will be a "release" of your new feature on GitHub (with tests), and will be accompanied by a demo.
 *Optionally,* you may also open a pull request to merge your feature into our main repository (submitting a pull request, or the pull request being merged into our codebase is independent of the grade you receive, but provides a platform for more visiblity of your project).